QHuyNguyen/ServianTechChallengeApp/readme.md

 ```

 # Self Reflect
-I did not succeed in running the TechchallengeApp, the app exit the second it run, simply running docker logs <containerappname> does not reveal what went wrong.
-I tried to change Dockerfile ENTRYPOINT to [ "./TechChallengeApp", "serve" ] and that did stop it from exiting, but i felt i'm not suppose to make change to the prebuilt project so I reverted it back in the end.
+I did not succeed in running the TechchallengeApp, the app exits the second it runs, simply running docker logs <containerappname> does not reveal what went wrong.
+I tried to change Dockerfile ENTRYPOINT to [ "./TechChallengeApp", "serve" ] and that did stop it from exiting, but I felt I'm not suppose to make change to the prebuilt project so I reverted it back in the end.
-So in a desperate attempt to complete the challenge in time, i use my own docker image for the demo, i focus most of my time to complete the infrastructure of both VPC and ECS, and I'm happy with how it turn out.
+So in a desperate attempt to complete the challenge in time, I use my own docker image for the demo, I focus most of my time to complete the infrastructure of both VPC and ECS, and I'm happy with how it turn out.